 Prince Albert's wife, Queen Elizabeth I (Helena Bonham Carter) was loving and patient with Bertie and found the man who would, through his unorthodox therapeutic strategies, ultimately help the future king overcome his pronounced stammer.
 Lionel Logue was an Australian speech therapist who developed his techniques from helping veterans of The Great War (WW I) who developed stammers as a symptom of shell shock.
 He used a combination of modalities such as breathing, physical exercise, and a gentle, friend-like empowering psychotherapy.
 The always delightful Geoffrey Rush plays Mr. Logue with just the right amount of reserved, uncomfortable quirkiness.

 Underscoring the storyline of the prince's stammer, we learn of his non-traditional ascendancy to the throne.
 As the second son of the king, he was second in line behind his brother, Prince Edward.
 Edward took the throne after his father's death, but didn't take it seriously and was more interested in marrying his paramour, the twice divorced American socialite Wallis Simpson.
 Since parliament would not allow the king to marry a divorcée and stay in power, Edward, after less than a year on the throne, abdicated.
 Since Edward was childless the presumptive heir, his brother, Prince Albert ascended, taking the name George VI to provide a sense of continuity to the monarchy.
-The film also gives us a glimpse at Bertie's two daughters, Margaret and of course Elizabeth, who would assume the throne at his death and whom we know now as Queen Elizabeth II
+The film also gives us a glimpse at Bertie's two daughters, Margaret and of course Elizabeth, who would assume the throne at his death and whom we know now as Queen Elizabeth II.

 The story was compelling and the movie held my interest.
 If nothing else, it caused me to read up on the real-life characters.
 (Hence the abundance of links in this review.)
 Colin Firth deserves every accolade he is certain to receive during awards season.
 The movie is well worth seeing, though perhaps not at theater prices.
 I give it three stars.